 Do you have plenty of money in the bank and feel secure in your leadership role?
-Were I sitting before you right now, would you be tempted to tell me that you don't care what people think as long as they come in and do the job every day?
+Were I sitting before you right now, would you tell me that you don't care what people think as long as they come in and do the job every day?

-Oh, and another thing they invariably tell me, having now established that People are recognisably their greatest asset, is how many millions they spent on machinery in the last couple of years.
+Leaders often tell me, completely unsolicited, that they're very comfortably off and very disinterested in the thoughts of their employees.
+And another thing they invariably tell me, having admitted that People are their greatest asset, is how many millions they spent on machinery in the last couple of years.

-If you're still reading, you're most likely interested in finding those pain points and discovering how to alleviate them.
 Even if you're hardened to the idea of empathy, some part of you knows instinctively that if employees are suffering, the profitability of your enterprise suffers, too.
-In an ideal world, everyone would prioritise humanity over fiscality, but we live in the real world and just have to deal with it.
+In an ideal world, everyone would prioritise humanity over fiscality, but we live in the real world and have to deal with it.
 Maslow's Hierarchy still applies.

 Symptoms of cultural dysfunction (distress, emotional starvation, abandonment, fear) are;